 SPLITBOARDING BUYERS GUIDE

-Every season more snowboarders are looking at splitboarding.
-Looking to leave the comfort and ease of ski areas to head out and explore the mountains beyond the boundaries of resorts.
+Every Winter more snowboarders are broadening their horizons into splitboarding.
+Looking to leave the comfort and queues of ski areas to head out and explore the mountains beyond the resort boundaries.
 No doubt the rewards are plentiful, with fresh un-tracked snow, new vistas to behold and an undeniable sense of freedom and one with nature for those who are willing to earn their turns and put in a bit of work.

 Before you jump on a board that splits and start hiking though there are a few pieces of equipment you’re going to need to not only keep you safe out there but also make your trip a whole lot easier and more enjoyable.

-There was a time when split boarders would mount your regular bindings onto a Voile Plate Adapter.
+There was a time when splitboarders would mount their regular bindings onto a Voile Plate Adapter.
 This system was heavy and cumbersome.
-New touring-specific bindings are lighter, simpler and connect the two halves of the board together far better.
-This gives you easier climbing and a more solid, stable, confidence-inspiring, and controlled descent.
+New splitboard specific bindings are lighter, simpler and connect the two halves of the board together far better.
+This makes it far easier while climbing and a more solid, stable, confidence inspiring, and controlling on the descent.

-The two main splitboard bindings manufacturers are Spark R&D and Karakoram, but Union has recently entered the market.
-For ease of use, reliability and board feel, we recommend the Spark R&D Surge.
+For ease of use, reliability reduced weight and board feel, we recommend the Spark R&D Surge Pro ST.

 Look for a boot that is a medium to stiff flex with a deeper tread from a manufacturer who specializes in rubber and sole manufacturing.
-Both Vibram and Michellin have started to provide their services to the splitboard boot market resulting in increased traction when traveling on steep, icy and exposed sections where boot packing is essential.
-The K2 Aspect, Salomon Trek S/Lab and Ride Insano are all great options.
-There is no definitive answer to what is right or wrong here and above all, comfort is paramount.
+Both Vibram and Michelin have started to provide their services to the splitboard boot market resulting in increased traction when traveling on steep, icy and exposed sections where boot packing is essential.
+The K2 Waive, Salomon Trek S/Lab and Ride Insano are all great options.
+There is no definitive answer to what is right or wrong here and above all, comfort is paramount so it comes down to which boot fits your foot the best.

 Using telescopic or collapsible backcountry specific ski poles for splitboarding is essential.
-They adapt to changing snow conditions and terrain and are easily stored on the outside or inside of your pack while switching to ride mode.
-My personal favorites are the Gabel FR-3 FL XTR.
+They adapt to changing snow conditions and terrain and are easily stored on the outside or inside of your pack while switching to ride mode. our personal favourites are the Burton x Black Diamond Compactor Poles

 Your avalanche transceiver or beacon is one of the most essential parts of your backcountry equipment.
 It sends out a signal that can be picked up by other transceivers in the event you are buried in an avalanche.
 Likewise, if your mountain partner is buried, your transceiver will be able to detect their signal.
-When testing transceivers we looked for ones that were user friendly, easy to use and had 3 antennas.
+When testing transceivers we looked for ones that had good signal distance, were easy to use and had 3 antennas.
 This helps with pinpointing the strongest signal in the shortest amount of time.
-From personal experience testing numerous transceivers, we can recommend the BCA Tracker 3 and the Arva Neo Plus.
+From our experience testing numerous transceivers, we can recommend the Mammut Barryvox S and the Mammut Barryvox

 An avalanche probe is part 3 of your essential backcountry requirements (Beacon, Shovel, and Probe) A good probe is lightweight, durable and folds up small.
-When in doubt, go with something longer at over 3 meters.
+When in doubt, go with something longer at over 3 meters with a good locking mechanism.
 Shorter may be lighter but the last thing you want is not being able to reach your partner under the snow because your probe is too short.

-Mike Handford (BaseNZ Staff Member / Snowboard Touring Expert)
+Mike Handford (BaseNZ General Manager / Splitboarding Expert)

 Personal Gear Preferences: